Skip to main content

 Read about the most recent event

-The 11th annual Catie’s Gathering in Savannah featured 450 members of the Savannah community joining together to create a beautiful, fun, and inspiring night to honor the children battling cancer, celebrate the survivors, and remember those precious lives we’ve lost.
+Where in Savannah can you find Pan Am flight attendants, circus performers, Ted Lasso characters, and country music impersonators all united for a cause far greater than themselves?
+On February 21st, that eclectic group, along with many others, could be found at CURE Childhood Cancer’s 11th annual Catie’s Gathering, presented by Coastal Electric.
+Over four hundred members of the Savannah community came together to create a beautiful, fun, inspiring night to honor the children battling cancer, celebrate the survivors, and remember those precious lives we’ve lost.

-The event, which benefits Catie’s Fund, a named fund of CURE Childhood Cancer, was once again presented by Coastal Electric.
-Jenny and Tre Wilkins established Catie’s Fund in memory of their firstborn daughter, Catie, who lost her battle with medulloblastoma at four years old.
-Catie’s Fund supports CURE’s research initiatives – specifically, the Precision Medicine Program, which focuses on individualized treatments based on each child’s genetic makeup.
-It also supports patients and their families in their fight against childhood cancer.
+The event benefits Catie’s Fund, a named fund of CURE.
+Catie’s Fund was established by Jenny and Tre Wilkins in memory of their firstborn daughter, Catie, who lost her battle with medulloblastoma at four years old.
+The fund supports CURE’s research initiatives – specifically, the Precision Medicine Program, which focuses on individualized treatments based on each child’s genetic makeup and is used to support patients and their families in their fight against childhood cancer.

-We want to thank our Catie’s Gathering title sponsor, Coastal Electric, the event committee, event sponsors, volunteers, table hostesses, vendors, and auction donors for helping make this year’s Savannah event the best ever.
-Together, we raised $318,320 to fight childhood cancer!
+We would like to thank our Catie’s Gathering title sponsor, Coastal Electric, the event committee, event sponsors, volunteers, table hostesses, vendors, and auction donors for an extremely successful event.
+Together, we raised $345,267.58 to fight childhood cancer!

 Read about the most recent event

-The Statesboro community welcomed CURE Childhood Cancer back in full swing with the first annual Catie’s Gathering Golf Tournament!
-Tee times began at 1 pm on March 9th on the gorgeous greens of the Forest Heights Country Club.
+The Statesboro community welcomed CURE Childhood Cancer again this spring for Catie’s Gathering Golf Tournament and Dinner!
+The weekend teed off at 1 pm on Thursday, March 7, on the gorgeous greens of the Forest Heights Country Club.
 Thanks to Franklin Toyota, participants had the chance to win a brand-new car on hole 13 if they could sink a lucky hole-in-one shot.
-No one drove off in the new wheels, but everyone had fun trying!
+No one drove off in the new wheels, but everyone had fun trying.

-On Saturday, Forest Heights became filled with the fragrance of fresh flowers and table settings worthy of a museum exhibition.
+The even moved to The FoxHall for dinner on Friday.
+When guests arrived, they were treated to the fragrance of fresh flowers and table settings as beautiful as the venue itself.
 The details that the table hosts planned for their personal table themes were extraordinary.
-From pickle jars filled with pickleball balls to groovy tie-dye roses, Catie’s Gathering table hosts and their guests comfortably sat in fashion for a dinner to remember.
+From a magical Willy Wonka table to the spring green of the Masters, Catie’s Gathering table hosts and their guests comfortably sat in fashion for a dinner to remember.
 During the cocktail hour, guests mingled, had videos made in the 360-degree camera booth, and enjoyed the music of Matt Waters.
-Honey’s Catering prepared a delicious spread that filled the stomachs of the 250 attendees.
-A sweet performance by Anna Hayes Polk and a moving speech from Greyson Kennedy, both local childhood cancer survivors, followed dinner.
-With their hearts moved, guests made the live and silent auctions incredibly successful.
+Honey’s Catering prepared an amazing meal for the 225 attendees.
+Following dinner, a moving video of two local girls, Meredith and Luna, sharing the story of their fights against cancer and their friendship.
+With hearts moved, guests made the live and silent auctions incredibly successful, ending the evening by auctioning off a record-breaking three head tables for next year’s event!

 Read about the most recent event

-The Statesboro community welcomed CURE Childhood Cancer back in full swing with the first annual Catie’s Gathering Golf Tournament!
-Tee times began at 1 pm on March 9th on the gorgeous greens of the Forest Heights Country Club.
+The Statesboro community welcomed CURE Childhood Cancer again this spring for Catie’s Gathering Golf Tournament and Dinner!
+The weekend teed off at 1 pm on Thursday, March 7, on the gorgeous greens of the Forest Heights Country Club.
 Thanks to Franklin Toyota, participants had the chance to win a brand-new car on hole 13 if they could sink a lucky hole-in-one shot.
-No one drove off in the new wheels, but everyone had fun trying!
+No one drove off in the new wheels, but everyone had fun trying.

-On Saturday, Forest Heights became filled with the fragrance of fresh flowers and table settings worthy of a museum exhibition.
+The even moved to The FoxHall for dinner on Friday.
+When guests arrived, they were treated to the fragrance of fresh flowers and table settings as beautiful as the venue itself.
 The details that the table hosts planned for their personal table themes were extraordinary.
-From pickle jars filled with pickleball balls to groovy tie-dye roses, Catie’s Gathering table hosts and their guests comfortably sat in fashion for a dinner to remember.
+From a magical Willy Wonka table to the spring green of the Masters, Catie’s Gathering table hosts and their guests comfortably sat in fashion for a dinner to remember.
 During the cocktail hour, guests mingled, had videos made in the 360-degree camera booth, and enjoyed the music of Matt Waters.
-Honey’s Catering prepared a delicious spread that filled the stomachs of the 250 attendees.
-A sweet performance by Anna Hayes Polk and a moving speech from Greyson Kennedy, both local childhood cancer survivors, followed dinner.
-With their hearts moved, guests made the live and silent auctions incredibly successful.
+Honey’s Catering prepared an amazing meal for the 225 attendees.
+Following dinner, a moving video of two local girls, Meredith and Luna, sharing the story of their fights against cancer and their friendship.
+With hearts moved, guests made the live and silent auctions incredibly successful, ending the evening by auctioning off a record-breaking three head tables for next year’s event!

 Create your own Catie's Gathering